antarctica/lantern/docs/usage.md

 To preview new and updated records before importing them:

-- copy record configurations as JSON files to the `import/` directory
+- copy record configurations as JSON files to the `import/` directory (by default/convention)
 - run the [`preview-records`](/docs/supplemental/proto-cli-reference.md#preview-records) command
 - run the [`serve`](/docs/dev.md#development-tasks) development task to view records as items